 Now that your renovation plan is in place, the next step is to get the proper approvals from the Department of Buildings if required, and the building owners association if applicable.
 Most renovation projects require work permits, and if an architect is required, approved plans will be required as well.
 We are experienced with the process of obtaining these necessary approvals, and our team will assist with this process.

 Before you begin on the renovations in your home, it is essential that you have the right building and city permissions for the construction.
 This approval process often catches homeowners off-guard because they don’t understand the process that is required to get the approvals that are needed before the project can start.
 Here are a few things to know about renovation project permits and approval:

 Most residents will need to first talk to the building owner’s association for review and approval.
 This step is not necessary if you live in some of the small brownstone buildings or a private house.
 The approval is usually handled by the management company for the building.
 Full documentation will need to be presented outlining the renovation plans and details.

-In most situations, it takes between two and four weeks to get the approval that is needed.
+Usually, it takes approximately 2 weeks to get the approval that is needed.
 The best way to speed up the process is to ask for the documentation that will be required so that everything can be submitted at once.
 This documentation might include:

 Usually, this information is submitted to the management company, and then the information packet is passed on to the approval board.
 In some cases, the board will review the information and provide feedback by email.
 But, there are some building owner’s associations that require the presentation of the information at the monthly meeting.
 If it is a complex renovation that involves bathrooms, kitchens, moving walls, or combining apartments, then the building’s architect will likely need to review the plans.